Recent progresses on QCD phases in a strong magnetic field -- views from Nambu--Jona-Lasinio model: Introduction

-Also in 2000, magnetic oscillations were discovered in dense and cold quark matter for chiral condensate, which is actually a demonstration of de Haas–van Alphen (dHvA) effect in the relativistic case~\cite{Ebert:1999ht}, see Ref.~\cite{Chatterjee:2011ry,Andersen:2011ip,Grunfeld:2014qfa} for further explorations.
+Also in 2000, magnetic oscillations were discovered in dense and cold quark matter for chiral condensate.
+This is actually a demonstration of de Haas–van Alphen (dHvA) effect in the relativistic case~\cite{Ebert:1999ht}, see Ref.~\cite{Chatterjee:2011ry,Andersen:2011ip,Avancini:2012ee,Costa:2013zca,Grunfeld:2014qfa,Ruggieri:2014bqa,Ferreira:2017wtx,Shao:2019hen} for further explorations.
 Even after turning on the diquark interaction channels, the dHvA effect penetrates into the color superconductor phase at larger baryon chemical potential $\mu_{\rm B}$ with the diquark condensate or $\mu_{\rm B}-B$ phase boundary oscillating~\cite{Noronha:2007wg,Fukushima:2007fc,Fayazbakhsh:2010bh,Cao:2015xja}.
 Actually, the case with large $\mu_{\rm B}$ is quite complicated: besides the color superconductivity, inhomogeneous phases are also possible around the first-order phase boundary between the homogeneous $\chi$SB and $\chi$SR phases.
 In Ref.~\cite{Frolov:2010wn}, the inhomogeneous phase of chiral density wave (CDW) was explored for finite $\mu_{\rm B}$ and $B$ and it was found to be always favored over $\chi$SB.
 The reason is that the wave vector of CDW induces an effective chemical potential to particles and antiparticles at the lowest Landau level (LLL), which then prefers to reduce the original $\mu_{\rm B}$ in order to minimize the thermodynamic potential.
-As expected, there is still trail of dHvA effect in the features of order parameters and phase boundaries~\cite{Frolov:2010wn}.
+As expected, there is still a trail of dHvA effect in the features of order parameters and phase boundaries~\cite{Frolov:2010wn}.
 The work had been extended by considering another kind of inhomogeneous chiral condensate -- the solitonic modulation~\cite{Cao:2016fby}, and it turned out that the transitions remain second order up to large enough $B$ and the critical $\mu_{\rm B}$'s oscillate with $B$ at zero temperature.
+Later, the study with Ginzburg-Landau approximation seemed to favor the CDW phase over the solitonic modulation phase~\cite{Abuki:2016zpv,Abuki:2018iqp}.